 🕑 Reading time: 1 minuteA borehole layout consists of several boreholes arranged in different plans as per requirement for site investigation of a construction project.
 Methods of setting up a borehole layout is discussed.

+What is a Borehole?A borehole is deep vertical hole with small diameter drilled into the ground to obtain soil samples for soil investigation required for the construction of suitable foundation for the planned structure.
 It is required to carefully plan boreholes so as to obtain required information with minimum possible cost.
 In this article, layout of boreholes and different factor that influence borehole distribution for different structures are discussed.

 Fig.1: Borehole Layout for Different Foundations

-Following are the procedure for setting up borehole layout for site investigation:
+How to Set Up Borehole Layout for Site Investigation?Following are the procedure for setting up borehole layout for site investigation:

 - Selecting location and layout of boreholes